How to Grow Dill: Planting, Growing, and Harvesting Tips

 Grow Dill as a Companion Plant

-- Ladybugs, parasitic wasps, hoverflies, lacewings, and tachinid flies — all of which help control garden pests.
-Learn more about attracting ladybugs to your garden in this guide.
+- Ladybugs, parasitic wasps, hoverflies, lacewings, and tachinid flies all help control garden pests.

 Dill attracts beneficial insects that protect cucumbers from aphids and other pests.
-Find out how to use herbs like dill effectively in this post on cucumber companion planting.
+Find out how to effectively enhance plant growth and repel pests using herbs like dill in this post on cucumber companion planting.
+Learn more about attracting ladybugs to your garden in this guide.

 For a pollinator-friendly garden, let some dill plants flower and go to seed.
 The nectar-rich blooms provide food for beneficial insects, and the seeds support local bird populations.
-Learn more about my favorite cool-season and warm-season companion plants in these guides.
+Learn more about my favorite cool-season companion plants and warm-season companion plants in these guides.

 Read this post for more information about growing herbs in the low desert of Arizona.